krh5058/aar17_XXXX/ReadMe.txt

 recordLH
 	- Defines a listener handle for event "record", which executes outFormat().
 Stored in exp.lh.

-evalLH
-	- Defines a listener handle for event "eval", which executes outEval().
-Stored in exp.lh.
-(Deprecated.)

 pathset
 	- Requires directory root and sub-directory list.
 Populates 'path' properties for object instance of class main.
 Path properties are strings associated with the sub-directory list.